muziejus/transverse/index.md

 moacir@nyu.edu<br />
 Albany, NY, 24 March 2018</small>

-Note: First, I want to thank everyone for coming to this conference.
-It’s been a great weekend.
-I also want to thank the organizers of the conference, especially Julian, who has been my Albany Virgil.
+Note: First, I want to thank everyone for coming to this conference and for giving me this opportunity.
+It’s been a great weekend so far.
+I also want to thank the organizers of the conference, especially Julian.
+Having seen his middle name, I feel it’s appropriate to call him my Albany Virgil.
 That’s probably unfair to Albany.
+But not to Julian.

 Anyway, my name is Moacir P. de Sá Pereira.
 Unlike what’s written in the program, I am an Assistant Professor and Faculty Fellow at NYU.
+I list my email and twitter here so that, even though I hope we have an interesting conversation after my talk, if you think of something later or don’t get a chance to speak with me now, you know how to do so.

+looking over the slides this morning, blockquotes

+---

+## Making Maps

+### Literature and Space

-What follows is kind of a weird talk for me, since it’s all new material.
+Note: What follows is kind of a weird talk for me, since it’s all new material.
 These ideas had been kicking around in my head for about half a year, but upon being invited to the conference and then reading the description, the ideas sort of took enough form where I could start putting them down on paper, or, at least, whatever this is.
 So though I aim to talk about wandering without a map, I do have a map for what I’ll be talking about.
 Either way, I appreciate your patience and look forward to your thoughts at the end.

-Furthermore, my email address is here, too, as is my twitter name, in case you don’t get a chance to talk to me or you only think of something later.
+Transversing itself isn’t quite the full genesis, though, as this is also the foundation of the book I’m working on--despite this conference’s program’s optimism, it’s not forthcoming--Making Maps, with a subtitle that keeps changing but involves literature and space.

 ---